hnb0423/-Project_10_Bank_Subscription_Prediction/README.md

 - Multiply the vector by a random number between 0 and 1.
 - To obtain the synthetic data point, add this to the current data point

-**So I will use balanced train data to train model and predict on imbalanced test data**
+**So I used balanced train data to train model and predict on imbalanced test data**